 2. Helps with Back Pain

-Yoga practices are good just like basic stretching and bending for reducing pain and improving mobility in patients with lower back pain.
-Yoga is also recommended by the American College of Physicians as the preferred treatment option for chronic lower back pain.
+It practices are good just like basic stretching and bending for reducing pain and improving mobility in patients with lower back pain.
+Yoga exercise is also recommended by the American College of Physicians as the preferred treatment option for chronic lower back pain.

 3. Alleviates Arthritis Symptoms